The Best Swimming Pools in Reykjavik

 Weekends from 9 AM - 6 PM

-The pool is located near the only campsite in Reykjavik, in the Laugardalur valley.
-It's just a short walking distance from Reykjavik's center (or an even shorter bus ride).
-There are numerous cafés and restaurants in the area, as well as the Reykjavik Botanical Garden and Husdyragardurinn, a small amusement park and zoo with farm animals.
+The pool is located near the Laugardalur valley, the only campsite in Reykjavik.
+It's just a short walk from the city center.
+There are plenty of cafes and restaurants in the area, as well as the Reykjavik Botanical Garden and Reykjavik Family Park & Zoo, a small amusement park and zoo with farm animals.

 Laugardalslaug